A Very Brief Airplane Home Project Guide

 Acquiring a jetliner:

 I've only purchased one, so my experience is quite limited.
 But here's my recommendation: Contact several airlines and bone yards, and simply explain what you want.
 Almost anyone can purchase a retired or retiring airliner.
 You may bid on the bird you want along with other potential buyers, or the owner may set a price with a first come first served sales priority.
 They're not terribly expensive, depending upon characteristics and condition.
-I heard second hand that wide body L-1011's are currently available in the California bone yards (Mojave or Victorville) for very roughly $140K each.
+I heard second hand that wide body L-1011's were available in the California bone yards (Mojave or Victorville) for very roughly $140K each.
 Plunk down your cash, put fuel in the tanks, and have your ferry pilot fly it away.
 Okay, it's not quite that simple, but that's the overview.
-I've also heard that airliners are expected to retire at the rate of one every six hours until 2020.
-Every six hours...
+I've also heard that airliners are expected to retire at the rate of one every eight hours until 2020.
+Every eight hours...
 That's a lot of big jets...
-(Those last two facts remain to be confirmed.)
+This information's unconfirmed, but I suspect it's reasonably correct.

-There are numerous airlines, and numerous bone yards.
-I recommend starting with the airlines - see what they have, or have in the pipeline.
+There are numerous airlines and numerous bone yards.
+I recommend starting with the airlines - learn what they have on hand or in their pipeline.
 You can find them with web searches, or perhaps simply call them and ask to be routed to the appropriate disposition department.
 Here's an airline example: AircraftDisposition.com.
 And here's a bone yard example: http://Groups.Yahoo.com/group/mojaveairport.
 (Join the group to access the information.)
 Peruse Airliners.net and other aviation related sites as well.

 (However, see my FAQs for further considerations about very cheap projects involving salvaged aircraft.)

 And you'll want to clear the cabin of most of the rows of seats.
-It might be wise to do this prior to ferrying your aircraft (discussed below) so as to reduce the aircraft's mass, and thus improve ferry fuel efficiency and short field landing performance.
+It might be wise to do this prior to ferrying your aircraft (discussed below) so as to reduce the aircraft's mass and thus improve ferry fuel efficiency and short field landing performance.
 Buyers for airliner seats, such as collectors, theme restaurant developers, meeting room facility managers (Rotary Clubs for example), local hanger owners, and others can be found.
 Advertise or auction them on the web if useful.
-But consider keeping at least a few rows for yourself.
-You might want to create a nostalgia alcove in your future home.
-And if they're in reasonable condition, they're perfectly suitable as domestic seating.
+But consider keeping at least a few rows for yourself - you might want to create a nostalgia alcove in your future home.
+If they're in reasonable condition they're perfectly suitable as domestic seating.